Flashcard Factory - How the Game is Played

 Flashcard Factory is a collaborative game in which students make flashcards to study from later.

 Students work together to create example definitions or sentences for the new Terms.
 They also get to create illustrations to accompany the examples.
 You get to approve the final set of Flashcards that will be exported to Quizlet for future review and studying.
+You don't even need a Quizlet account!

 What you Need to Play

-- Teacher computer to run the game
+- A teacher computer to run the game

 - Student Devices - students need their own computer, tablet, or phone to play